nus-cs2103/website-base/admin/tp-tasks-fragment.md

 * **You are welcome to (but not required to) follow AB3** when defining the behavior of the new features %%e.g., use similar command formats, input validation rules, error message formats%%.

 * **Ensure feature-fit**: While doing this, ensure the features written by each member fit together to form a cohesive product, and meet other grading criteria of the _product design_ aspect.
 This might require several rounds of refinement.
-You are encouraged to pee-review feature details written by other team members and refine the overall product design together.
+You are encouraged to peer-review feature details written by other team members and refine the overall product design together.

 {{ embed_topic("tp-grading.md#criteria-productDesign", "Admin " + icon_embedding + " **tP: Grading → ==Product Design==**", "3", indent="1") }}